ARM-software/arm-enterprise-acs/README.md

 ### SBBR
 This is only available if the test suite is built with UEFI-SCT.
 (By Default, UEFI-SCT is not included in the test suite).
-As of now, source code for UEFI-SCT is accessible only for UEFI Foruum Members.
-If you are an UEFI Foruum Member, Please Select "no" for the option - "To continue without building UEFI-SCT .
-Enter [yes(default)/no]: "

 - Shell>FS3:
 - FS3:>cd EFI\BOOT\sbbr